iam-awingsuma/iam-awingsuma/README.md

 # About Me 🤔💭

-Hi there! 👋 I'm Aldwin — a passionate educator and developer who loves building creative, data-driven tools that make learning smarter and more engaging.
+Hi there! 👋 This is Aldwin — a passionate educator and developer who loves building creative, data-driven tools that make learning smarter and more engaging.
 I enjoy working with Python, Flask, and SQLAlchemy to design intuitive dashboards like *ExamInsight* that help visualize student progress and achievement.
 When I’m not coding, I’m probably designing visuals, mentoring students, or experimenting with creative EdTech ideas.

 *Always learning, always sharing — let's collaborate and build something impactful!*